Evasive Driving vs. Executive Protection

 All other driving variants that exist in the world of security are a combination of the first two.
 Even if the name changes.

-One of the most common misconceptions that exist around the concept of "security driving" is that it by itself is executive protection, this is far from accurate.
-Security Driving refers to a number of skills that are required for a specific function, which is that of a Safety driver, but this is only one of the specialties within the executive protection profession, yet definitely one of the most important given that more than 80% of attacks against an executive have happened in or around a vehicle.
+One of the most common misconceptions about "security driving" is that it by itself is executive protection.
+This is far from accurate.
+Security driving refers to a number of skills required for a specific function.
+That function is the security driver.
+This is only one of the specialties within the executive protection profession.
+It is definitely one of the most important.
+More than 80% of attacks against an executive have happened in or around a vehicle.

 A security driver is the person in charge of transporting the principal, however, he is not the person in charge of the executive protection, He is just one more instrument within a protection system.